mmeyer2k/dcrypt/docs/KEYS.md

 ## Why 2048 bytes though?

 At 2048 bytes the probability of any byte in the 0x00 to 0xFF range being used at least once approaches 1.
-Unless, of course, a source of low entropy were to used for the initial keying material.
+Unless, of course, a source of low entropy were used for the initial keying material.

 A basic test is performed at run time to indicate whether the key is likely to be pseudorandom.
 An exception is raised if the key does not pass this test.